 Steven Matteo was elected to represent the Mid-Island-based 50th City Council District in November 2013, after a decade of public service.
 He was elected as Minority Leader of the Council in July 2015.

-Focusing on improving the quality of life and providing better government services for his constituents, Matteo has had many accomplishments since early in his first term, including: passing the Alternative Veterans Property Tax Exemption, which significantly increases property tax relief for those who have served in the military and their families; landmark legislation that provides lifesaving Automated External Defibrillators (AEDs) and training to thousands of little league teams in the city free of charge; working with the Department of Sanitation to create the city’s first eWaste curbside collection program for Staten Island, which has since been made permanent and is expanding citywide; collaborating with his colleagues to secure an additional $241 million to repair the city’s crumbling roads; creating a West Shore Industrial Business Improvement District (BID) and New Dorp BID and several local merchant groups to help spur economic development in the borough; securing funding for a borough ‘Clean Team’ and spearheading efforts to remove litter and debris on Staten Island and across the city; advocating for changes to expedite post-Sandy recovery and resiliency projects; collaborating with his colleagues to secure unprecedented funding for borough healthcare infrastructure, including more than $28 million to make Staten Island University Hospital safe from future storms and more than $30 million for Richmond University Medical Center’s new emergency room; finding solutions to congestion and improving safety on Staten Island roads with a localized block-by-block, intersection-by-intersection approach, utilizing technology such as smart left-turn signals and design improvements, such as widening streets and intersections; advocating for new techniques and technologies for longer lasting street repairs, such as a wear-and-tear machine and rubberized asphalt.
+Focusing on improving the quality of life and providing better government services for his constituents, Matteo has had many accomplishments since early in his first term, including: passing the Alternative Veterans Property Tax Exemption, which significantly increases property tax relief for those who have served in the military and their families; landmark legislation that provides lifesaving Automated External Defibrillators (AEDs) and training to thousands of little league teams in the city free of charge; working with the Department of Sanitation to create the city’s first eWaste curbside collection program for Staten Island, which has since been made permanent and is expanding citywide with over 100,000 units collected as of August 2019; collaborating with his colleagues to secure an additional $241 million to repair the city’s crumbling roads; creating a West Shore Industrial Business Improvement District (BID) and New Dorp BID and several local merchant groups to help spur economic development in the borough; securing funding for a borough ‘Clean Team’ and spearheading efforts to remove litter and debris on Staten Island and across the city; advocating for changes to expedite post-Sandy recovery and resiliency projects; collaborating with his colleagues to secure unprecedented funding for borough healthcare infrastructure, including more than $28 million to make Staten Island University Hospital safe from future storms and more than $30 million for Richmond University Medical Center’s new emergency room; finding solutions to congestion and improving safety on Staten Island roads with a localized block-by-block, intersection-by-intersection approach, utilizing technology such as smart left-turn signals and design improvements, such as widening streets and intersections; advocating for new techniques and technologies for longer lasting street repairs, such as a wear-and-tear machine and rubberized asphalt.

 Minority Leader Matteo has also spearheaded the creation of some of the Council’s most successful initiatives.
 The first is the Cleanup Initiative which has brought hundreds of thousands of dollars to each Council Member to fund district clean teams.
 Each of these teams engages in community cleanups, street sweeping, anti-graffiti efforts, and other activities to ensure our neighborhoods are not covered in litter.
 Also, earl in his tenure, Council Member Matteo created the Beating Hearts Initiative, which allows Members to provide AEDs and the recommended training to four different groups per year in each of their districts.
 These life-saving devices will close the gap in coverage as vulnerable populations like the old and the young go through their daily lives.